Avaiga/taipy-doc/docs/manuals/deployment/heroku/git.md

 To be able to run your app, Heroku will need the following files:

-- `runtime.txt`: The version of Python you want to use.
+- `runtime.txt`: Contains the version of Python you want to use.
 You can find the list of available versions at [Heroku supported versions of Python](https://devcenter.heroku.com/articles/python-support#supported-runtimes).

-    For example, put in your `runtime.txt`:
+    In this example, your `runtime.txt` should contain:
     ```
     python-3.9.10
     ```